mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 In my experience, the best way to evaluate writing candidates is to hire them on a trial basis.
 A lengthy, unpaid screening process drives away top writers who have plenty of options.

 When offering a paid trial, I specifically avoid terms like "probationary period" because it sounds like I'm waiting for the writer to screw up.
-This is a trial for both of us &mdash; it's an opportunity for me to see how the writer produces content for me, and it's a chance for the writer to see what I'm like as a paying client.
+The trial period serves both of us.
+I get to see how the writer produces content for me, and the writer has the opportunity to see what I'm like as a paying client.

 A paid trial is part of the candidate search.
 Many of your trial hires won't last, so you can hire multiple writers in parallel even if you want only one writer long-term.

 ## Working with writers

-Now that you've hired a writer on a trial basis, it's time to begin working with them and evaluate whether they're the right long-term match for your business.
+Now that you've hired a writer on a trial basis, it's time to evaluate whether they're the right long-term match for your business.

 ---